nobody910/nobody910.github.io/_pages/about.md

 News
 ======
 1. [Jul.
-2024] I arrive at KTH, Stockholm, Sweden, as a predoctoral researcher.
+2024] I arrive at KTH, Stockholm, Sweden, as a predoctoral researcher at the [School of Electrical Engineering and Computer Science (EECS)](https://www.kth.se/en/eecs).
 A new journey!
 1. [Jun.
 2024] I am honored to be awarded the <font color=green>Outstanding Graduate</font> of Sun Yat-sen University!
 1. [Jan.
 2024] My journal paper titled ["AFM3D: An Asynchronous Federated Meta-learning Framework for Driver Distraction Detection"](https://ieeexplore.ieee.org/document/10423999) is accepted by <font color=green>IEEE T-ITS</font>!
 1. [Nov.
 2023] My journal paper titled ["AiFed: An Adaptive and Integrated Mechanism for Asynchronous Federated Data Mining"](https://ieeexplore.ieee.org/document/10316646) is accepted by <font color=green>IEEE TKDE</font>!